Color Models for Web Development

 When to Use HEX

-• Most common format in design tools and codebases
+• The default format in design tools and codebases

 Drawbacks

-Same problem as RGB - not intuitive for manipulation.
+Same problem as RGB.
+Not intuitive for manipulation.
 What color is 20% lighter than #3498db?
-You can't easily calculate it.
+You cannot tell by looking.

 HSL (Hue, Saturation, Lightness)

 The most intuitive model for designers and developers.
-Maps directly to how we think about color.
+It maps directly to how you think about color.

 Syntax